 merges both perspectives together through an anecdote.
 Regardless of the fact that he was a rare thing, a wealthy and a righteous man, Job was randomly chosen by God to suffer loss without reason.
 As time went by, Job mourned, forsaked, returned to God and rebuilt.
 God eventually gifts to him so much more that what he lost and then Job eventually dies.

 The Wisdom Series helped me, along with losing some important parts of myself that defined me this year, to streamline realistically the person reflected back at me each day.
 For a long time I was in mourning and now I am finally deciding to heal, slowly.
-I see true humility as one of the most misunderstood and hardest things to attain in this lifetime, The Book of Job helped me to understand that, and it is probably why on a whim, one night, this summer, I woke up, felt philosophical and decided to write this for myself (and now for you): (who knows, maybe God was talking to me long before I even decided I wanted to hear what He had to say.
-I still wonder to this day.)
+I see true humility as one of the most misunderstood and hardest things to attain in this lifetime, The Book of Job helped me to understand that, and it is probably why on a whim, one night, this summer, I woke up, felt philosophical and decided to write this for myself (and now for you):

 There is always a lot of talk about success.
 As if showing that you are winning is good enough.
 Show me the lives that you have touched, the people you have given opportunities, the people who you have turned into leaders because you have told them that they deserve this.
 Show me your influence.
 Then I will say you are successful.